martinlacorrona/hello-architecture/README.md

 ### Domain layer
 Where every UseCase live.
 I use again Flow to comunicate with viewmodels.
-I always create and interface for every usecase to make me testing more easy.
+I always create and interface for every usecase to make testing more easy.

 ### Data
 I use Room to save user data (using own model which saves remoteId from backend) with Flow too.
-I use Retrofit to call backend with suspend functions.
+I use Retrofit with coroutines to call backend with suspend functions.

 ### Repository data flow
 ![Repository data flow](https://i.imgur.com/BOFmL5d.png)